All Episodes

 It's only true if you want it to be true.

-Of course they could get through this.
+Of course, they could get through this.

-Um means of reviewing all these documents.
+Of course, they could find some means of reviewing all these documents.

-Seventy-five years for those emails.
+75 years for those emails.

 Why can't they just release them?

-Oh, because there might be sensitive stuff in there?
+Oh, because there might be sensitive stuff in there.

 Why should this take so long?

-Any bureaucrat should be able to sit down and sift through these things one by one, and just like, okay, there, yep, fine, fine, fine.
+Any bureaucrat should be able to sit down and sift through these things one by one.

 This shouldn't be hard.

-Let's look up uh communications with certain individuals.
+Let's look up communications with certain individuals.

 But no, they're just going to hide behind, hide in the flabby folds of the bureaucracy because it's so easy to do.

-Um this email thing is not going away, and Hillary Clinton doesn't have any more stories to tell on it.
+This email thing is not going away, and Hillary Clinton doesn't have any more stories to tell on it.

-Not enough people in the federal government to go through this.
+Sorry, bro, not enough people in the federal government to go through this.

 So that's interesting.